JDOsborne1/UltraSpoofR/README.md

 ~~introduce data spoofing elements to mimic data types with random data~~ –TODO

-constrain the spoof generation to the features of the underlying data, min max, type combos etc –TODO
+\~\~constrain the spoof generation to the features of the underlying data, min max, type combos etc \~\~–TODO

+Add further tests to the output of the spoofing functionality –TODO

 New Spoofing system
 -------------------